 The 5 Core Principles of Design

+Contrast refers to the differences between two or more elements.
+Contrast forms the fulcrum which links other design principles together, since the accentuated element should stand out, or contrast, with the rest of the page.
 Utilising contrast is a fantastic way to underscore your hierarchy and emphasise important details.
 For example, the different subsections on a website page should contrast each other to indicate that new and different information is being conveyed.

 Repetition helps bring cohesion to the entire design.

 - Website Navigation: In website design, repeating the same navigation menu at the top of each page creates a rhythmic, predictable user experience.

 - Patterned Wallpaper: In interior design, using wallpaper with a repeating pattern can create a sense of rhythm and cohesiveness within a room.

 - Corporate Brochure: In a company's annual report, using the same graphic elements, such as icons or dividers, throughout the document creates a sense of repetition and unity.

 While designing, it is important to convey your own style and taste.
 Breaking these principles means straying from the path everyone takes and instead using your own twist.
 For example, using different sizes and proportions can differentiate yourself from competition.
 Breaking these principles means shaking your own flavour on your design to be creative and unique rather than practical and mundane.